Sixth sense, intuition, a gut feeling. I’ve heard and often repeated “trust your gut”.

 Don’t wrestle with a pig.
 You’ll get dirty, and besides, the pig likes it.

 It was a revelation to me: every tactic, every behavior, every self-serving and cruel thing said or done: they all do it.
-That’s the way they are and they’re not changing.
+That’s the way they are and they’re not going to change.

 It felt like the blood was flowing in my veins again and oxygen pumping into my lungs, opening up space in my body to relax.
 I wasn’t going crazy, there was nothing “wrong” with me.